 There are certain factors — including family history, conditions such as inflammatory bowel disease, diabetes, and race/ethnicity — that may put you at an increased risk for colorectal cancer.

-Although the U.S. Preventive Services Task Force (USPSTF) recommends that colorectal cancer screening begins at age 50, the recommendation is under review.
-So, talk to your doctor about your risks, and if you’d be a candidate for earlier screening (especially if you have any of the risk factors mentioned above).
+The U.S. Preventive Services Task Force updated its guidelines in May 2021 to align with those of the American Cancer Society and now recommends regular colorectal cancer screening for adults age 45 to 75.
+Talk to your doctor about your risks and if you’d be a candidate for earlier screening (especially if you have any of the risk factors mentioned above).
+Independence members have $0 cost-sharing for colorectal cancer screening, so make your appointment today.

 Screenings During the Pandemic